pappas999/Tesla-External-Adapter/README.md

 ```

 ## Live Demo
-We have a version of the adapter currently running on Google Cloud at this location.
+We have a version of the adapter currently running on Google Cloud at the following location.
 It is currently pointing to a mock Tesla server

 [https://australia-southeast1-link-my-ride.cloudfunctions.net/Tesla-External-Adapter](https://australia-southeast1-link-my-ride.cloudfunctions.net/Tesla-External-Adapter)